 You can find more details about validation methods here.

-Once you have selected appropriate DCV method, click "Next".
+Once you've selected the appropriate DCV method, click Next.

-Note: “Representative” section is required only for OV certificates.
+Note: The "Representative" section is required only for OV certificates.

-Once done, you will be taken to the Certificate Management page where you can view the Order ID, Certificate Authority's order ID, and other details of the certificate.
+Once done, you will be taken to the certificate Management page, where you can view the Order ID, Certificate Authority's order ID ('CA order ID'), and other details of the certificate.

-Confirmation emails are delivered to the approval address within 10 minutes of activation.
+Confirmation emails are delivered to the approval address within 10 minutes after the activation.
 You must confirm the issuance by clicking the link included in the approval email.
-The validated certificate will then be sent to the administrative email address selected during activation.
+The validated certificate will then be sent to the administrative email address selected during the activation.

-Comodo OV/EV certificates will still send a domain validation email prior to the CA's document submission request.
+Sectigo OV/EV certificates will still send a domain validation email prior to the CA's document submission request.
 If you order an OV/EV certificate, Certificate Authority will send you a list of documents required to verify your business, depending on the type of the certificate.
 To expedite the certificate issuance, also make sure that the Whois for your domain contains the correct contact information.
 Order processing by Certification Authority may take up to an hour.
-If you do not receive an approval email within the specified time frame or the certificate has not been issued after one hour, and you have confirmed that the file or record is publicly accessible, please contact our SSL Support Team via live chat or ticket system for further assistance.
+If you do not receive an approval email within the specified time frame or the certificate has not been issued after one hour, and you have confirmed that the file or record is publicly accessible, please contact our SSL Support Team via Live Chat or Ticket for further assistance.